Too Wet or Too Dry Woodworking: A Sticky Situation

-Like many situations, the answer is, “It Depends.”
+Like many situations, the answer is, “It depends.”

 When Is Wood Wet (or Dry)?

 If a living tree has just been cut, it’s wet.
 That’s a guarantee.
-After that, though, any rule of thumb will be no more than an estimate.
+After that, any rule of thumb will be no more than an estimate.

-While there are many guides or tables available to help identify the correct MC for a wood species or a geographic region, ultimately MC is best monitored with an accurate wood moisture meter.
+While many guides or tables are available to help identify the correct MC for a wood species or a geographic region, ultimately, MC is best monitored with an accurate wood moisture meter.

 Wagner Meters’ wood moisture meters give you fast, accurate and easy-to-operate assessments of wood MC.
-Their non-damaging pinless technology even lets you “scan” many board feet of lumber to help identify potential wet spots or changes within wood stock or flooring.
+Their non-damaging pinless technology even lets you “scan” many board feet of lumber to help identify potential wet spots or changes within the wood stock or flooring.

 The target, really, is to identify the point when the wood has reached a balance with its environment, a state referred to as equilibrium moisture content or EMC.